-The consolidated financial statements incorporate all of the assets, liabilities and results of XTEK Limited and its 100% owned subsidiary - Simmersion Holdings Pty Limited.
+The consolidated financial statements incorporate all of the assets, liabilities and results of XTEK Limited and its 100% owned subsidiaries (Simmersion Holdings Pty Limited, XTEK, Inc holder of HighCom Armor Solutions, Inc).
 Subsidiaries are entities the parent controls.
 The parent controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.